After flying to Israel for treatment days after being born last year, the Syrian baby is back in Israel again to receive Israeli care.

-A Syrian baby suffering from heart problems was flown from Cyprus to Israel on Tuesday to receive special treatment at Sheba Hospital in Be’er Sheva.
+A Syrian baby suffering from heart problems was flown from Cyprus to Israel on Tuesday to receive special treatment at Soroka Hospital in Be’er Sheba.

 “As a mother-diplomat-Israeli wishing a quick recovery,” tweeted Noga Caspi, Deputy Head of Israel’s Mission to Cyprus.

 This is the second time the baby is in Israel for treatment, in December, just days after he was born, he was airlifted from the refugee camp in Cyprus he was born at to Israel for emergency surgery to repair a life-threatening heart defect.
 His life was saved thanks to the procedure.

 At the time, the Cypriot authorities approached the Israeli embassy in the country with an urgent request to treat the baby.
 After receiving special authorization from Interior Minister Aryeh Deri, the baby arrived with his father and received the life-saving treatment.

 The baby and its father remained in Israel for some time before flying back to Cyprus.